 The physiological factors encourage economic development by stimulating entrepreneurship.

-According to him, ‘Mental thinking’ do create the directions of entrepreneurial development, but group generated value Matrix has significant contribution in attracting the entrepreneurship.
+According to him, ‘Mental thinking’ do create the direction of entrepreneurial development, but group generated value Matrix has a significant contribution to attracting entrepreneurship.

-This theory has been propounded by Pepuek and Hassis.
+This theory has been propounded by Pepuek and Cassis.

 In addition, he has also stated that economic motivations are sufficient conditions for individual industrial entrepreneurship.

-But, if in spite of that, entrepreneurial response lacks in the individuals, it is the result of various types of market imperfections and propositions of policy determination.
+But, if in spite of that, entrepreneurial response lacking in individuals, it is the result of various types of market imperfections and propositions of policy determination.

 This theory is based on the assumption that entrepreneurial development is the result of various economic motivations.